-Traffic optimization is available only on Access Point (iPoll3) and Station (WDS/iPoll 2/iPoll 3) wireless modes.
+Traffic optimization is available only on:

+- Access Point (iPoll3) and Station (WDS/iPoll 2/iPoll 3) wireless modes on LigoDLB 802.11n products. - Access Point (iPoll3) and Station (WDS/iPoll 3) wireless modes on LigoDLB 802.11ac products.

 The incoming traffic has to be marked according to 802.1p or DSCP values to match one of the four queues, before reaching LigoDLB unit.